-Unified Endpoint Management is the buzz-word in enterprises that support and manage a full-fledged mobile work environment with corporate-owned and employee-owned devices controlled from a single console.
+Unified Endpoint Management is the buzzword in enterprises that support and manage a full-fledged mobile work environment with corporate-owned and employee-owned devices controlled from a single console.
 The modern-day workforce is tech-savvy, connected, aware, and hence more demanding when it comes to ‘choosing’ the kind of devices they work with.
 Thus, enterprises have to look for UEM solutions that support the mobility trend, improve employee productivity and efficiency, and also help manage and secure various devices that their employees use for work.

-A typical Unified Endpoint Management (UEM) solution provides a centralized platform to administer, control, and manage heterogeneous devices like desktops, PCs, smartphones, wearables, printers, scanners, etc. UEM enables companies to remotely configure, manage, track, monitor, and maintain endpoints running on different platforms and operating systems in a seamless manner to meet security and compliance specific to the company policy.
+A Unified Endpoint Management (UEM) solution provides a centralized platform to administer, control, and manage heterogeneous devices like desktops, PCs, smartphones, wearables, printers, scanners, etc. UEM enables companies to remotely configure, manage, track, monitor, and maintain endpoints running on different platforms and operating systems in a seamless manner to meet security and compliance specific to the company policy.

 Most UEM solutions offer bulk device enrollment (and deployment), Mobile Device Management, Mobile Application Management, and Mobile Content Management in the basic feature set, with profile and data containerization, remote access, reporting and analytics, and a lot of other customizable options.

-Companies have begun to understand the needs of their employees and are looking for solutions which will help enhance employee productivity, reduce infrastructure costs, and also secure corporate assets from a plethora of devices that enter or connect to their ecosystem.
+Companies have begun to understand the needs of their employees and are looking for solutions that will help enhance employee productivity, reduce infrastructure costs, and also secure corporate assets from a plethora of devices that enter or connect to their ecosystem.

-Not many companies have jumped the UEM bandwagon.
+Not many companies have jumped on the UEM bandwagon.
 Some think they don’t need such a solution, and some are in the decision phase.

 In an informal poll on Twitter, only 11 percent of organizations confirmed embracing a UEM solution.
 A UEM solution may not be for every enterprise, but how do you decide if you need a UEM solution?

-Answer these 6 questions.
+Answer these 7 questions.

 If most of your answers are yes, then you need a UEM solution for your company.